 -

 Does your jurisdiction have a class action or collective redress mechanism?
-If so, please describe the mechanism and outline the principal sources of law and regulation and its overarching impact on the conduct of class actions in your jurisdiction.
+If so, please describe the mechanism(s) and outline the principal sources of law and regulation and its overarching impact on the conduct of class actions in your jurisdiction.

 Italian law provides for three main types of class actions and collective redress mechanisms.

-Class actions governed by Articles 840-bis et seq. of the Code of Civil Procedure (Royal Decree no. 1443 of 28 October 1940) may be brought by representative organisations or by individual members of the class against enterprises or bodies managing public services or public utilities.
+Class actions governed by Articles 840-bis et seq. of the Code of Civil Procedure (Royal Decree No. 1443 of 28 October 1940) may be brought by representative organisations or by individual members of the class against enterprises or bodies managing public services or public utilities.
 Such class actions can be aimed at either compensatory or injunctive relief:

-- compensatory class actions may be brought in relation to the breach of homogeneous individual rights (“diritti individuali omogenei”) resulting from acts or omissions incurred by the defendant(s) in the course of their activities.
+i.
+Compensatory class actions may be brought in relation to the breach of homogeneous individual rights (“diritti individuali omogenei”) resulting from acts or omissions incurred by the defendant(s) in the course of their activities.
 By such class actions, plaintiffs can seek a declaration of liability as well as compensation and/or restitution in the interest of the class members.
 Such class actions consist of two main phases: a preliminary phase and a decision-making phase.
 In the preliminary phase, the court rules on the admissibility of the action.
 The action is ruled admissible if (i) it is not manifestly unfounded, (ii) there is no conflict of interests between the claimant(s) and the defendant(s), (iii) it concerns homogeneous individual rights, and (iv) the claimant(s) appear(s) capable of taking adequate care of the latter.
 If it admits the action, the court must define the relevant class and set a time limit for class members – who are represented by a court-appointed class representative – to join the action.
 Following any joinders and the required evidence gathering, the court rules on the class members’ claims, by liquidating the amounts owed to each original individual plaintiff and by setting uniform liquidation criteria for the other class members who have joined in the action.
-In this latter instance, the court sets a deadline for the approval of a detailed liquidation schedule by the parties, failing which liquidation is made by the court in respect of all members of the class;
+In this latter instance, the court sets a deadline for the approval of a detailed liquidation schedule by the parties, failing which liquidation is made by the court in respect of all members of the class.

-- injunctive class actions seek the issuing of a cease-and-desist order, by which the court orders the defendant(s) to desist from a conduct harming the interests of a number of natural or legal persons.
+ii.
+Injunctive class actions seek the issuing of a cease-and-desist order, by which the court orders the defendant(s) to desist from a conduct harming the interests of a number of natural or legal persons.
 Procedure is simplified and more flexible compared to compensatory class actions, in that the course of the proceedings is largely determined by the court itself.

-National or cross-border representative actions governed by Articles 140-ter et seq. of the Consumer Code (Legislative Decree no. 206 of 6 September 2005) may be brought by registered Italian or EU consumer organisations against natural or legal persons acting in the course of their trade, business, craft or profession, in relation to breaches of specific EU-derived consumer protection provisions.
+National or cross-border representative actions governed by Articles 140-ter et seq. of the Consumer Code (Legislative Decree No. 206 of 6 September 2005) may be brought by registered Italian or EU consumer organisations against natural or legal persons acting in the course of their trade, business, craft or profession, in relation to breaches of specific EU-derived consumer protection provisions.
 Such class actions can be aimed at either compensatory or injunctive relief and were introduced in 2023 by way of transposition of Directive (EU) 2020/1828.

-Finally, the so-called actions for the efficiency of public administrations (also known as public class actions), governed by Legislative Decree no. 198 of 20 December 2009, may be brought by users or consumers of public services, holding legally relevant and homogeneous interests (“interessi giuridicamente rilevanti ed omogenei”), or by representative organisations thereof, against public administrations or concessionaires of public services, seeking a court order that compels the defendants to abide by its statutorily or regulatorily mandated service performance standards, or to set service performance standards as required by law or regulation.
+Finally, the so-called actions for the efficiency of public administrations (also known as public class actions), governed by Legislative Decree No. 198 of 20 December 2009, may be brought by users or consumers of public services, holding legally relevant and homogeneous interests (“interessi giuridicamente rilevanti ed omogenei”), or by representative organisations thereof, against public administrations or concessionaires of public services, seeking a court order that compels the defendants to abide by its statutorily or regulatorily mandated service performance standards, or to set service performance standards as required by law or regulation.

 -